 Local Access Forum

-The South Downs Local Access Forum advises the National Park Authority and others on how best to manage access to the countryside in the National Park.
-There are seventeen members of the South Downs Local Access Forum who represent the views of land managers, users and others with an interest in countryside access.
+It is an independent statutory body with seventeen members who represent the views of recreational users, land managers and others with an interest in countryside access.
 The main function of this group is to look at how the public rights of way network and access land is managed and improved.

 A Local Access Forum is a statutory body and, by law, the organisations that they give advice to must have regard to that advice.

 A Local Access Forum needs to have a range of members that reflect the views of both land managers and recreational users of the countryside.

 The function of the Local Access Forum is to advise on the improvement of public access to land for the purposes of open-air recreation and the enjoyment of the area.